 The answer is D. The arrangements for each family member to be at a specific land line telephone at a specific time may not be possible or useful under many conditions, as people may have to relocate or evacuate entirely during a disaster.
 Families should create an emergency plan and carry important information with them so they know how to get in touch and get back together during an emergency.
 Finally, both telephone land lines and cellular phones may be overloaded or out of service during or after an emergency, so knowing in advance where to meet is important.

 2. How many litres of water per day per person should you have in your basic emergency kit?

 - 4 litres per day per person

 The answer is C. At least two litres of water are recommended per person per day.
-(Include small bottles that can be carried easily in case of an evacuation order.)
+Be sure to include small bottles that can be carried easily in case of an evacuation order.

 3. Which tool allows you to learn about historical information on disasters which have directly affected Canadians, at home and abroad, over the past century?